top of page

 Neanura growae "Florida Orange Springtails"

-Proven as a cleanup species.
 This species is best for moist and humid environments and makes a great ornamental cleanup species.
 They will require supplemental feeding with springtail food in order to thrive, so they are best as a splash of color in your terrariums and isopod bins and not a dedicated CUC member.
+Should be coupled with other species such as Arrhopalites caecus and Lepidocyrtus for best cleanup results.

-Onychiurinae sp "Little Soil Springtails"
+Onychiurinae sp "Little Soil Springtails" (LSS)

-Pogonognathellus dubius "Giant Silver Bullet Springtails"
+Pogonognathellus dubius "Giant Silver Bullet Springtails" (GSB)

 Proisotoma minuta "Blue Podura Springtails"